What is intuitive eating?

 Discovering Satisfaction

-Seeking out foods that satisfy both physical and emotional hunger.
 Eating should be something you look forward to and enjoy every time.
 Intuitive eating teaches us to really savour and appreciate our meals.
 It’s about discovering the pleasure and fulfilment in eating exactly what you’re in the mood for, whenever the craving strikes, and wherever you happen to be.
 It’s about breaking free from the guilt and rules that often come with food and allowing yourself the simple pleasure of nourishing your body in a way that feels good to you.
-So next time you sit down to eat take a moment to enjoy all the flavours, textures and savour what you are eating.
+So next time you sit down to eat take a moment to practice mindful eating: eat slowly, enjoy all the flavours, and textures and savour what you are eating in the present moment.

 Do you eat when you feel stressed or sad?